Omara87/first-portfolio-project/README.md

 - __Devices__ - The website has been viewed and tested on a range of devices including Desktop, Laptop, Iphone 6/7/8/X, Ipad and Samsumg Galaxy Tab, retaining structure and functionality.
 - __Browsers__ - The website has been viewed and tested on a range of browsers including Google Chrome, Internet Explorer and Firefox, retaining structure and functionality.

+### Bugs

+- __ Enquiries__ - The background image within the enquiries page was unresponsive based on device size.
+Although this was resolved, there are still some issues on certain devices, where the height does not match the screen size.
+- __Form__ - The form appears to be unresponsive when a field is required.
+Unsure of how to resolve the issue.

+### Validator Testing

+- HTML
+  - Errors were returned on initial testing and then fixed.
+No errors were returned on the final testing of HTML throuhg the official [W3C validator](https://validator.w3.org/nu/#textarea)
+- CSS
+  - No errors were returned on testing when through the official [jigsaw validator](https://jigsaw.w3.org/css-validator/validator)

+## Deployment

+### Github Pages

+This project has been deployed to Github Pages using the following steps:

+1. Log in to Github and find the Github Repository.
+1. Locate the repository settings.
+1. Locate the GitHub Pages Section.
+1. Below "Source", click the dropdown headed "None" and select the "Master Branch" and then "Save".
+1. Once the page refreshes, scroll back down to the same section, and the site link is now available.

+## Credits